POSTMAN, 2023

 29%

-people reported lack of time to spend in discovery
+people reported lack of available time to spend in discovery of those resources

 All design directions walked the chaotic journey of design and were morphed into stronger, holistic designs by the end of the journey.